compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 <br>

 ### 3. What are the primary approaches used for CNV detection?
 And what are the advantages and limitations of these technologies?
-(CNV discoveries)
 The authors used clustering method to combine data from different studies into merged CNVRs (Copy number variable regions).
 > The primary approaches used for CNV detection are Microarrays and next-generation sequencing (NGS).
 > The first studies to assay CNVs primarily used microarrays with bacterial artificial chromosomes (BACs) and oligonucleotide arrays.
 Subsequent microarrays have included both comparative genomic hybridization (CGH) and SNP-based arrays.
 During the past few years use of NGS technologies has been particularly widespread.